hashmi102/insurance-ml-prediction/README.md

 ## How to Use
-Open the notebook and run all cells.
-All data and preprocessing steps are included.
+Run the notebook to execute all data and preprocessing steps.